NeverGiveUpPython/NeverGiveUpPython/README.md

 - 👀 I’m interested in learning coding
 - 🌱 I’m currently learning at home
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me?
-E-mail: dmitromatvienko8@gmail.com
+E-mail: overlordua16@gmail.com

-  Have good day!

 <!---
 NeverGiveUpPython/NeverGiveUpPython is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.